Polymyalgia Rheumatica

 In about 15% of cases, polymyalgia rheumatica is associated with inflammation of the arteries in the head, known as temporal arteritis or giant cell arteritis (GCA).
 You should call your doctor immediately if you have any of these symptoms: severe headaches, jaw pain, blurred or double vision or tenderness of the scalp.

-How can I manage my polymyalgia rheumatica?
+How can I manage my Polymyalgia Rheumatica?

 The usual course of this disease is two to four years.
 Effective treatments are available and in most cases people recover completely.